wenhuizhang/dist-sys-exercises/lec-3/discovery/protocols/add-remove.md

 Add and Remove protocol is a commication implemented between ConvServer and DiscovServer.

-ConvServer is a server provides converstion services, DiscovServer is acting as a DNS server, which provides ip and port number lookups for clients, who query a `unit1 <-> unit2` convertion.
+ConvServer is a server provides converstion services; DiscovServer is acting as a DNS server, which provides ip and port number lookups for clients, who query a `unit1 <-> unit2` convertion.

-Once ConvServer is boot up, it needs to tell DiscovServer that its service `unit1 <-> unit2` is on market.

-And DiscovServer will then help get it registered, so when clients query the information, DiscovServer will return the converting service provider ip and port number.

-When ConvServer is shut down, it needs to tell DiscovServer that its service is down.

 <img src="https://cdn.rawgit.com/wenhuizhang/dist-sys-exercises/lec_3_prototype/lec-3/discovery/img/add_remove.svg">